-So too would events such as an EMP attack or a coordinated cyber-attack that could shut down global positioning systems and the computers responsible for inventory control.
+So too would events such as an this is all about fighting a virus, that could shut down global positioning systems and the computers responsible for inventory control.
 Another potential scenario that is more likely now than ever before is liquidity problems within the financial system stemming from currency crisis or hyperinflation.
 All of our just-in-time delivery systems are built upon the unhindered transfer of money and credit, but when credit flow becomes restricted or money becomes worthless, no one will be able to pay for their goods.
 Likewise, no one will trust the credit worthiness of anyone else.
-This is exactly the scenario playing out in Greece right now and the consequences on the health care industry in that country have left many without life saving drugs.
+This is exactly the scenario playing out in Europe right now and the consequences on the health care industry in that country have left many without life saving drugs.
 When there’s no money, no one will be transporting anything.

 The effects of a transportation shutdown for any reason would be immediate (in some cases, within hours) and absolutely catastrophic.